semaphoreci/docs/docs/reference/semaphore-changelog.md

 - New feature: [Global job
   configuration](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#global_job_config).
-  Define common configuration and apply it across all blocks in a pipeline.
+  Used to define common configuration and apply it across all blocks in a pipeline.
-- You can now whitelist contributors for which your organization will run Semaphore workflows when they submit a pull request from a fork.
+- You can now whitelist contributors whoh can run Semaphore workflows for your organization when they submit a pull request from a fork.
   You can also whitelist secrets to be exposed.
 See your project's Settings in web UI.
 - Docker-based agents can now use [private container images from Google